Top MFE FAQs

 Please note, these are the minimum requirements of SGPS and are not reflective of successful MFE applicants.
 The program places strong emphasis on communication skills – the nature of the program (teamwork, internship component) necessitates excellent language ability and a very high level of proficiency.

 We may waive the TOEFL requirement if you have been studying for more than two years toward a degree at an accredited institution in Canada, or hold a degree from a country where the primary language is English.
-Again, we stress the importance of excellent language ability and a very high level of proficiency.
+An interview is an important part of the admissions process, as success in the program requires excellent communications skills in English.

 Applicants are required to submit the GRE or GMAT.
 Western’s Institution Code is 0984 and the Department Code is 1801.